A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Practical Implementation

 \subsection{Digital Contact Tracing}

-While less ubiquitous than manual contact tracing, digital contact tracing apps are able to provide more information on the contact network.
-The most common of these apps are implemented based on a proximity approach, where devices randomly generate encrypted keys and exchange those keys with devices in their proximity \citep{Abueg2020}.
+Many digital contact tracing apps are implemented based on a proximity approach, where devices randomly generate encrypted keys and exchange those keys with devices in their proximity \citep{Abueg2020}.
 These exchanges are stored locally in each individual's device.
 When a person tests positive, they can choose to alert all their contacts through the keys from the list.
 Though there is no direct cost in alerting contacts, quarantining too many people incurs an economic deficit to society so we still need to limit the number of isolations.
-Hence, we can still apply our framework to digital contact tracing.
+Hence, we can apply our framework to digital contact tracing.

 When apps are implemented using the proximity approach, we can extract necessary quantities to apply \Greedy{}.
-We assume there is a uniform transmission rate $p$ between contacts and a uniform compliance rate which can without loss of generality be set to 1.
-Under these assumptions, \Greedy{} reduces to picking nodes $u$ with highest weight $w_u$ defined by:
+We assume there is a uniform transmission rate $p$ between contacts and a uniform compliance rate which can be set to 1 without loss of generality.
+Under these assumptions, \Greedy{} reduces to picking nodes $u$ with highest weight $w_u$, where